MXMX0811/ROS_project_restaurant/README.md

 It will initiate a subscriber, and when the message is received, destroy the subscriber.

+First, `main.py` will wait for message from node `body_pose`.
+If the customer's waving is detected, the robot will say "Yes, I'm coming.".
+If there's nobody in the visual field, the robot will turn itself to find people who is waving.
+And then `main.py` will publish a message to `find_people` to start the process of finding people.
+This process has some pause because of the delay of the Baidu API.
+So the robot may not drive smoothly.

 ## Navigation
 In the file `catkin_ws/src/rc-home-edu-learn-ros/rchomeedu_navigation/scripts/my_navigation.py` is the process of the navigation between the fixed location and the customer's location which received from the node `find_people`.